-This February and March, the Ideascale team toured Australia, running workshops in Melbourne, Perth, Brisbane, Canberra, and Sydney to discuss crowdsourcing, open innovation, and most importantly, intrapreneurship, with a stop at the Brisbane Intrapreneur’s Summit.
-Based on our work there, we wanted to focus on what intrapreneurship means for organizations and how it can be encouraged from both top-down and bottom-up.
+This February and March, the Ideascale team toured Australia, running workshops in Melbourne, Perth, Brisbane, Canberra, and Sydney to discuss crowdsourcing and open innovation.
+Also most importantly, intrapreneurship, with a stop at the Brisbane Intrapreneur’s Summit.
+Based on our work there, we wanted to focus on what intrapreneurship means for organizations and how it can be encouraged from both the top down and the bottom up.

 What Is Intrapreneurship?